ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 : A structure containing a set of values that describe a Target Environment plus a set of measurement / Claim values that describe properties of the Target Environment.
 The ECT also contains authority which identifies the entity that authored the ECT.
+When the content of an ECT data structure is presented to roles external to the Verifier, it MAY be referred to via different terms, such as property, claim, or assertion.

 > *[Ned] Suggest we use Environment-Properties Tuple (EPT) since the use of claim here is more focused than what is possible given the definition above.*